gokulmInfy/m2x-particle-core/README.md

 ```

 The implementation of the callback function is left for the user to fill in, you can read the value of the point in the `value` argument, and the timestamp of the point in the `at` argument.
-We even pass the index of this this data point in the whole stream as well as a user-specified context variable to this function, so as you can perform different tasks on this.
+We even pass the index of this data point in the whole stream as well as a user-specified context variable to this function, so that you can perform different tasks.

-To read the stream values, all you need to do is calling this function:
+To read the stream values, all you need to do is call this function:

 ```
 int fetchValues(const char* feedId, const char* streamName,